solarwinds/solarwinds-snap-agent-docker/README.md

  APPOPTICS_TOKEN                | Your AppOptics token.
 This parameter is required.
  APPOPTICS_HOSTNAME             | This value overrides the hostname tagged for default host metrics.
 The DaemonSet uses this to override with Node name.
  LOG_LEVEL                      | Expected value: DEBUG, INFO, WARN, ERROR or FATAL.
 Default value is WARN.
+ LOG_PATH                       | Set this value to enable SolarWinds Snap Agent logging to file.
+Default logs are printed to stdout for SolarWinds Snap Agent running in Docker container.
+Overriding this option disable reading Snap Agent log using `docker logs`, or `kubectl logs`.
- SWISNAP_SECURE                 | Set this to `true` to run only signed plugins SWISNAP_DISABLE_HOSTAGENT      | Set this to `true` to disable the Host Agent system metrics collection.
+ SWISNAP_SECURE                 | Set this to `true` to run only signed plugins.
+ SWISNAP_DISABLE_HOSTAGENT      | Set this to `true` to disable the Host Agent system metrics collection.
  SWISNAP_DISABLE_PROCESSES      | Set this to `true` to disable the Host Agent processes metrics collection.
  SWISNAP_ENABLE_DOCKER          | Set this to `true` to enable the Docker plugin.
  SWISNAP_ENABLE_APACHE          | Set this to `true` to enable the Apache plugin.
  SWISNAP_ENABLE_ELASTICSEARCH   | Set this to `true` to enable the Elasticsearch plugin.
  SWISNAP_ENABLE_KUBERNETES      | Set this to `true` to enable the Kubernetes plugin.
 Enabling this option on the DaemonSet will cause replication of Kubernetes metrics where the replication count is the number of pods with Kubernetes collection enabled minus one.
 Typically Kubernetes collection is only enabled on the Deployment asset.
- SWISNAP_ENABLE_PROMETHEUS      | Set this to `true` to enable prometheus pod annotation scrapping SWISNAP_ENABLE_MESOS           | Set this to `true` to enable the Mesos plugin.
+ SWISNAP_ENABLE_MESOS           | Set this to `true` to enable the Mesos plugin.
  SWISNAP_ENABLE_MONGODB         | Set this to `true` to enable the MongoDB plugin.
+ SWISNAP_ENABLE_MYSQL           | Set this to `true` to enable the MySQL plugin.
+If enabled the following ENV vars are required to be set as well: MYSQL_USER, MYSQL_PASS, MYSQL_HOST & MYSQL_PORT
- SWISNAP_ENABLE_RABBITMQ        | Set this to `true` to enable the RabbitMQ plugin.
+ SWISNAP_ENABLE_PROMETHEUS      | Set this to `true` to enable prometheus pod annotation scrapping SWISNAP_ENABLE_RABBITMQ        | Set this to `true` to enable the RabbitMQ plugin.
  SWISNAP_ENABLE_STATSD          | Set this to `true` to enable the Statsd plugin.
  SWISNAP_ENABLE_ZOOKEEPER       | Set this to `true` to enable the Zookeeper plugin.
- SWISNAP_ENABLE_MYSQL           | Set this to `true` to enable the MySQL plugin.
-If enabled the following ENV vars are required to be set as well: MYSQL_USER, MYSQL_PASS, MYSQL_HOST & MYSQL_PORT

-If you use `SWISNAP_ENABLE_<plugin_name>` set to `true`, then keep in mind that AppOptics Host Agent will use default plugins configs and task manifests.
-For custom configuration see [Custom plugins configuration and tasks manifests](###custom-plugins-configuration-and-tasks-manifests).
+If you use `SWISNAP_ENABLE_<plugin_name>` set to `true`, then keep in mind that SolarWinds Snap Agent will use default plugins configs and task manifests.
+For custom configuration see [Custom plugins configuration and tasks manifests](#custom-plugins-configuration-and-tasks-manifests).

 ## Events collector